 Yes!
 Everyone in the band program participates in the Marching Tiger Band and Pep Band.
 Don’t let that dissuade you from being in band!
 Most students find out that

 marching/pep band is a lot of fun and not what they expected.
-We also received new uniforms just 3 years ago so they're still very new!
+We also received new uniforms just a few years ago so they're still very new!

 Can I do a sport and be in Band?